Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/access-query-page.md

 Kimiko accesses dbt Explorer directly in the Query page to view the project lineage and project resources with access to tables, columns, metrics, and dimensions, and more — all integrated in the Query page interface.

-This integrated view allows users to maintain their query workflow, while getting more context on models, semantic models, metrics, macros, and more.
+This integrated view allows her and other users maintain their query workflow, while getting more context on models, semantic models, metrics, macros, and more.
 The integrated Explorer view comes with:
 - Same search capabilities as Explorer
 - Allows users to narrow down displayed objects by type
 - Hyperlink from SQL code `ref` to the corresponding Explorer page